The Width Paradox and the Internal Structure of a Black-Hole: The black hole has an inner structure

 The normalization of the transition probability

-requires $C=\frac{1-e^{-\alpha}}{1-e^{-(n+1)\alpha}}$; nevertheless in the limit $n>>1$ the normalization constant $C \approx 1-e^{-\alpha}$,the system becomes translationally invariant.
+requires $C=\frac{1-e^{-\alpha}}{1-e^{-(n+1)\alpha}}$; nevertheless in the limit $n>>1$ the normalization constant $C \approx 1-e^{-\alpha}$ , the system is effectively translational invariant.
 In other words, $W_{n\rightarrow m}$ represents the probability of a black hole decaying from $n\rightarrow m$ level and $1-e^{-\alpha}$ represents the probability of not making any additional transition and remaining in that state.
-Let $P_n(t) $ represent the probability of finding the black hole in a specific energy level at time $t$ measured in some unit of time.
+Let $P_n(t) $ represent the probability of finding the black hole in a specific area level at time $t$ measured in some unit of time.
 Then, at time $t+1$ after undergoing a transition :

 From this we can calculate the area change after each emission